 How old are the campers?

-Our Starter Campers are 7-9 years old with 9-13 day session campers ages 8-15.
+We serve campers from 7-18 years old.
+Our starter campers are 7-9 years old.
+Our regular Sessions are for campers ages 8-17.
 They live in cabins according to grade, assuring cabin mates will be approximately the same age – Starter Campers all stay in the same cabin.
-Expedition campers are 12-15 for Pioneers and 14-18 for Explorers.
 Leadership Academy is offered to rising juniors and seniors.